EwanColquhoun/wawaswoods/README.md

     * Contains social media links.
 To enhance the UX the links open in other tabs.
     * The social media presence will help the user with their research into Wawas Woods and will also encourage them to connect with Wawas Woods.
     * To help the user with navigation on all devices a 'scroll to the top' arrow was added.
 It sticks to the bottom left of the screen at all times to give the user a quick and unobstructed way to the navigation bar.
 The arrow is semi-transparent with a light/dark contrasting border for use against all background colours.
+    * The GitHub and LinkedIn social links are there for the educational side of this project.
+They would be removed if this site was deployed outside of this project.

 ![Footer image](assets/readme-images/footer.png)
 [Back to top](<#contents>)